ifm/documentation/O3R/Parameters/parameters.md

 |--|--|
 |`exposureLong`, `exposureShort`|These parameters are used to set the exposure times.|

 Exposure times are utilized to maximize the number of valid pixels in a scene.
-The use of multiple exposures permits the camera to operate in “dynamic” environments that require the detection of dark and light objects at both the minimum and maximum ranges.
+The use of multiple exposures (HDR) permits the camera to operate in “dynamic” environments that require the detection of dark and light objects at both the minimum and maximum ranges.

 The proper exposure time for a pixel depends on factors such as the dynamics of the scene and whether the target is moving or stationary.
 For highly reflective targets or for motion, a short exposure time is best.
 For targets far away or with low reflectivity, we prefer a high exposure time.
 As such, it is common that all targets of a scene cannot be properly exposed with a single exposure time.
 To reduce noise and the number of overexposed/underexposed pixels, we use three exposures for each frame.
-The `standard` modes provides two settable exposure times (`expLong` and `expShort`) plus a third *static* exposure (set at 30 µs) designed to help detect highly reflective targets in the very near range (~1 m).
+The `standard` modes provides two settable exposure times (`expLong` and `expShort`) plus a third *constant* exposure (set at 30 µs) designed to help detect highly reflective targets in the very near range (~1 m).
 Note that using a small ratio of exposure times helps reduce noise in transitions regions (where neighboring pixels use different exposure times).

 > Note: You can find which exposure time is used for each pixel by analyzing the confidence image as detailed [here](documentation/O3R/ProductsDescription/ImagesDescription/confidenceImage:The%20confidence%20image).